siemens/embb/README.md

 or patches via the development mailing lists (see above).
 If possible, please refer to a current snapshot of the development branch.

+EMB² is supposed to be easily portable to platforms unsupported so far.
+Almost all platform specific code is located in the base_c and base_cpp modules.
+All existing platform specific code is fenced by EMBB_PLATFORM_* defines.

+To distinguish between compilers, EMB² currently uses the following defines:

+  - EMBB_PLATFORM_COMPILER_GNUC
+  - EMBB_PLATFORM_COMPILER_MSVC
+  - EMBB_PLATFORM_COMPILER_UNKNOWN

+Different architectures are distinguished using:

+  - EMBB_PLATFORM_ARCH_X86
+  - EMBB_PLATFORM_ARCH_X86_32
+  - EMBB_PLATFORM_ARCH_X86_64
+  - EMBB_PLATFORM_ARCH_ARM
+  - EMBB_PLATFORM_ARCH_UNKNOWN

+Threading APIs are switched by:

+  - EMBB_PLATFORM_THREADING_WINTHREADS
+  - EMBB_PLATFORM_THREADING_POSIXTHREADS

+Please use these defines for new platform specific code.
+If additional defines are needed, they can be defined in the config.h or cmake_config.h.in files.

 Links
 -----